Arabia Deserta

-A French "Map of the Three Arabias" based on the work of Muhammad al-Idrisi and others.
-Rendered by Nicolas Sanson, 1654.
-Arabia Deserta is represented in green as sitting between the Euphrates and Arabia Petraea.
-To the south is an unusually enlarged depiction of Arabia Felix.
+A 1787 French map of the three Arabias by Clouet, J. B. L. (Jean-Baptiste Louis).

 Arabia Deserta (Latin for lit.
 'Deserted Arabia'), also known as Arabia Magna (lit.
 'Great Arabia'), signified the desert interior of the Arabian Peninsula, delineated to the northeast by the Euphrates.
-In ancient times, this land was populated by nomadic Bedouin tribes.
+During ancient history, this land was populated by nomadic Bedouin tribes.

 Arabia Deserta was one of three regions into which the Romans divided the Arabian peninsula: Arabia Deserta (or Arabia Magna), Arabia Felix, and Arabia Petraea.
 As a name for the region, it remained popular into the 19th and 20th centuries, and was used in Charles M. Doughty's Travels in Arabia Deserta (1888).